mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/ELF.md

 We can visualise this better by clicking `Utilities -> 2D Data Display` in Vesta.
 That'll open up a new window - in it, click `Slice...` and select the miller indices to be 001.
 Apply that and you should get an image like this :

 ![ELF electron distribution](HF_slice.png){width="30%"}

+This gives us an interesting picture: the small regions of high electron density look even more like what we'd expect of lone pairs.
+The nitrogen has 3 around it (as expected), yet the hydrogen also has 1 - this is not what we'd expect.
+However, considering that this will be interacting with adjacent cells, this is a good indication that it has formed a hydrogen bond.